|Top||Black Diamond Solution||10/10||View Prices|

 Being an informed customer will also keep you from potentially wasting money on a harness that is not ideal…or is too expensive for what you actually need.

-If this article didn’t cover the best harnesses for your favorite type of climbing, check out other Wandering Climber articles like 15 Best Climbing Harnesses: Read This Before Buying! and Best Climbing Harness for Beginners
+If this article didn’t cover the best harnesses for your favorite type of climbing, check out other Wandering Climber articles like the best rock climbing harnesses and women’s rock climbing harnesses as well.